Supporting Children & Youth During COVID-19

 Youth Education during COVID-19

-School’s across the province are helping youth continue their learning, online.
+School’s across the province are using different solutions to help youth continue their learning.
 You can help by keeping children engaged in activities at home and, wherever possible, sticking to their usual routines.
 For suggestions to help keep children learning at home during the COVID-19 pandemic, visit Open Schools BC.

 To help teach your children about hazards in B.C., including disease outbreaks, consider using the free Master of Disaster classroom program.
 For disease outbreak information, see the Get Ready Guide (PDF, 9.73 MB), page 8.